July 26, 2022

 The next question is — can you change your camera settings to improve the image from a generic capture card and get something that’s closer to the Cam Link 4K?
 Let’s find out!

-Improving the image of the generic capture card
+Improving the image of generic capture cards

 Most cameras that offer a clean HDMI out also include settings for tweaking that image.
 In our case, we’re using a Sony camera which includes settings for customizing colors, including saturation.